stellarwp/kadence-blocks/readme.txt

 = 2.3.1 =
 Release Date: March 7th, 2022
 * Add: Option for Author link in post block.
+* Add: Option to dynamically source a gallery.
+* Add: Option to set a custom gallery image link to sponsored.
+* Update: Parallax for ipad pro.

 = 2.3.0 =
 Release Date: March 7th, 2022